swcarpentry/git-novice/episodes/15-wrapup.md

 ## Your next step!

 Good job!
 We recommend you to __read the supplemental episode__ on how to [use Git with the Rstudio IDE](14-supplemental-rstudio.md).
 It can make some steps easier to interact with!

-This also includes a section on how to [create new branches](14-supplemental-rstudio.md#create-a-branch) to experiment new features without affecting the main branch!
+If you are looking for more practice, go for the individual challenges on each episode.
+We also recommend you to keep practicing how to [Create branches](09-conflict.md#create-branches) and make [Atomic commits](09-conflict.md#atomic-commits).

 Also!
 You've now fulfill the core prerequisites for the tutorial on [Improve your code for Epidemic analysis with R](https://epiverse-trace.github.io/research-compendium/introduction.html#why-improve-our-code-for-epidemic-analysis)!